arcanemachine/repo-backup/README.md

 # repo-backup

 Backup your GitHub and GitLab repos.
-Forked from [this repo](https://github.com/alexadam/repo-backup) (His README has more thorough instructions on obtaining access tokens, but this one is easier to use IMO).
+Forked from [this repo](https://github.com/alexadam/repo-backup) (Their README has more thorough instructions on obtaining access tokens, but this one is easier to use IMO).

 ### Instructions

-Environment variables should be stored in `.envrc`.
-A template can be copied from `.envrc.example`.
+Your access tokens should be stored in `.env` so they can be used as environment variables in the scripts.
+Any data stored in `.env` will not be committed to the repo.
+A template can be copied from `.env.example`.

-After copying your access token(s) to `.envrc`, just run the `backup-gitlab.sh` and/or `backup-github.sh` script to get a backup of all your repos.
+After copying your access token(s) to `.env`, just run the `backup-gitlab.sh` and/or `backup-github.sh` script to get a backup of all your repos.

 ### Access Tokens